 Municipal Programs

-This track will focus on the challenges and solutions faced while implementing a municipal stormwater program for Phase I and Phase II agencies.
-The track will address emerging issues for municipalities such as workforce development, monitoring program challenges, unsheltered communities, cost reporting, and asset management.
+This track will focus on the challenges, solutions, and lessons learned while implementing a municipal stormwater program for Phase I and Phase II agencies.
+The track will address everyday and emerging issues for municipalities as they relate to stormwater such as workforce development, monitoring program challenges, unsheltered communities, cost reporting, asset management, inspection and enforcement, municipal operations, permitting, and opportunities for collaboration.

 Outreach, Engagement, and Education

-This track will share ideas for creating and implementing innovative stormwater outreach projects/programs that are designed to educate the community about stormwater as a resource and what we can do to protect local waterbodies and watersheds.
-Projects/programs can include efforts such as media campaigns, social media strategies, educational programs for youth, rebate programs, engaging with underserved communities, and measuring the effectiveness of outreach and education activities in increasing awareness and changing behavior.
+This track will share ideas for creating and implementing innovative stormwater outreach projects/programs that are designed to educate the community about stormwater as a resource and what we can do to protect local waterbodies and watersheds; lessoned learned; and opportunities to collaborate.
+Projects/programs can include efforts such as educational programs for residents, youth, and multicultural communities; social media strategies; collaborative or innovative approaches; passive/direct outreach engagement strategies; themed campaign approaches (i.e. Rain Ready California, Creek Week, etc.); paid or earned media campaigns; engaging underserved communities; rebate programs; and metrics of success and effectiveness for outreach and education activities in increasing awareness and changing behavior.

 Policy, Permitting, and Legislation

-This track will include discussions of policy and legislative initiatives and their impacts on stormwater, updates from regulators and legal experts, opportunities for leveraging partnerships, and examples and case studies of legislative engagement and innovative ways that regulatory obligations can be met.
-This track includes new regulatory requirements and developments around the new commercial, industrial, and institutional (CII) Permit.
+This track will include discussions of policy and legislative initiatives and their impacts on stormwater programs (or managment), updates from regulators and legal experts, opportunities for leveraging partnerships, examples and case studies of legislative engagement, and innovative ways that regulatory obligations can be met.
+The track also includes strategies to address new regulatory requirements and developments around the new commercial, industrial, and institutional (CII) Permit.

 Pollutants of Concern and True Source Control